 - Your age.
 If you are under 18 years of age then your credit card application will be declined.

 - Incorrect information on your application.
-Something as simple as entering your driver’s license number wrong or misspelling your residential address could mean the credit card issuer is unable to verify your details and move forward with the application process.
+Something as simple as incorrectly entering your driver’s license number or misspelling your residential address could mean the credit card issuer is unable to verify your details and move forward with the application process.
 If a mistake is the reason your credit card application is declined, you may be able to resolve the situation with the issuer by amending your application.

 - Not meeting income requirements for the card.
 Many credit cards have minimum income requirements.
 If your annual earnings are less than this amount, you’re application will be declined.

 - Other financial risks.
 When you apply for a credit card, you have to enter information about your income and expenses.
-If you have a lot of expenses in comparison to your income, the issuer may determine that there is a high risk you won’t be able to meet repayments and decline your application.
+If you have a lot of expenses compared to your income, the issuer may determine that there is a high risk you won’t be able to meet repayments and decline your application.

 - Not meeting citizenship or residency status.
 While there are some credit cards available for temporary residents, other cards are only available for permanent residents and citizens of your respective country.
 So your application could be rejected if you don’t meet these requirements for a particular card.